 Like most herbs, spearmint should be given a decent amount of sunlight in order to grow optimally.
 Give the plant at least 4 hours of bright sunlight, but try to get closer to a full 6 hours.

 While the light should be bright, do your best to not allow it to sit in direct sunlight for too long.
 This can fry the leaves, and eventually damage the plant.
-If your plant does get a lot direct sunlight lightly mist it on hot, bright days to give it some moisture.
+If your plant does get a lot of direct sunlight lightly mist it on hot, bright days to give it some moisture.

-Using grow lights are also good for those having trouble hitting these numbers.
+Using grow lights is also a good idea for those having trouble hitting these numbers.
 They’re especially important when starting from seeds as for the first few weeks the sprouted seedling will need additional sunlight.
-Spearmint however can be damaged by excessive heat, so make sure your lights are not too close or that they are not getting overheated during intense summer sun.
-LED lights are a good choice here as they give off very little heat.

 Either way, spearmint does enjoy periods of shade as well.
 When planting outdoors, traditional advice is to give it morning sun and afternoon shade.
 Try your best to replicate this pattern when indoors as well for optimal growth.